Farming for Wholesale

 FARMING FOR WHOLESALE 101

-This track is for experienced farmers who currently sell some wholesale and want to expand, and farmers who want to start selling to wholesale markets.
+This track is for experienced farmers who currently sell wholesale and want to expand, and farmers who want to start selling to wholesale markets.

-Drawing on a panel of business experts from around the state, as well as other growers, we’ll uncover the story your own financial records are telling you, and develop your ability to talk with potential wholesale buyers about your products.
+Drawing on a panel of business experts from around the state, as well as other growers, we’ll uncover the story your financial records are telling you, and develop your ability to talk with potential wholesale buyers about your products.